 We have already explained that the shared responsibility payment's practical characteristics pass muster as a tax under our narrowest interpretations of the taxing power.
 Supra, at 2595 – 2596.
 Because the tax at hand is within even those strict limits, we need not here decide the precise point at which an exaction becomes so punitive that the taxing power does not authorize it.
 It remains true, however, that the “ ‘power to tax is not the power to destroy while this Court sits.’ ” Oklahoma Tax Comm'n v.
 Texas Co., 336 U.S. 342, 364, 69 S.Ct.
 561, 93 L.Ed.
 721 (1949) (quoting Panhandle Oil Co. v.
 Mississippi ex rel.
 Knox, 277 U.S. 218, 223, 48 S.Ct.
 451, 72 L.Ed.
 857 (1928) (Holmes, J., dissenting)).

 Perhaps Professor Bagley means that if the mandate-plus-penalty arrangement gave people a lawful choice then surely lowering the penalty only gave them a freer choice.
 True enough.
-But that argument runs into the same problem: It ignores that when it comes to Congress's authority under the Constitution, the precise nature of the choice matters.
+But again, when it comes to Congress's authority under the Constitution, the precise nature of the choice matters.
 See the passage from the Chief Justice's opinion just quoted.

 In short, subsequent amendments to the ACA's language absolutely can displace NFIB's "lawful choice" interpretation.
 The question here is whether Congress has authority to make the choice completely free.
 Perhaps it does, but what's the source of that authority?
-As Professor Bagley himself, with the penalty zeroed out, the mandate "d[oes]n't look like a tax anymore."
-And the problem with the commerce clause is equally troubling: If the 2017 Congress passed the TCJA under its commerce power, then it does have the power to compel people to buy insurance.
+As Professor Bagley himself acknowledges, with the penalty zeroed out, the mandate "d[oes]n't look like a tax anymore."
+And there is an equally troubling problem with the commerce clause: If the 2017 Congress passed the TCJA under its commerce power, then it does have the power to compel people to buy insurance.
 The Chief Justice emphasized this point in NFIB:

 [A]lthough the breadth of Congress's power to tax is greater than its power to regulate commerce, the taxing power does not give Congress the same degree of control over individual behavior.
 Once we recognize that Congress may regulate a particular decision under the Commerce Clause, the Federal Government can bring its full weight to bear.
 Congress may simply command individuals to do as it directs.
 An individual who disobeys may be subjected to criminal sanctions.
 Those sanctions can include not only fines and imprisonment, but all the attendant consequences of being branded a criminal: deprivation of otherwise protected civil rights, such as the right to bear arms or vote in elections; loss of employment opportunities; social stigma; and severe disabilities in other controversies, such as custody or immigration disputes.
 By contrast, Congress's authority under the taxing power is limited to requiring an individual to pay money into the Federal Treasury, no more.
 If a tax is properly paid, the Government has no power to compel or punish individuals subject to it.
 We do not make light of the severe burden that taxation—especially taxation motivated by a regulatory purpose—can impose.
 But imposition of a tax nonetheless leaves an individual with a lawful choice to do or not do a certain act, so long as he is willing to pay a tax levied on that choice.